mkrahu/launch-school-notes/225/closures_and_function_scope.md

 ## How Closures Affect Garbage Collection

   * Garbage collection is a function of some programming languages that automatically frees up allocated memory once it is no longer required
   * The way that garbage collection (GC) determines whether memory is no longer required has evolved and become more advanced over time.
 Most modern programming languages that implement garbage collection do so using a mark and sweep algorithm.
-THis algortihm determines if an object is still reachable in some way (e.g. it is referenced by a varibale still in use, or exists in a closure); if it is not then it is marked for collection.
+This algortihm determines if an object is still reachable in some way (e.g. it is referenced by a variable still in use, or exists in a closure); if it is not then it is marked for collection.
   * See the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management) for more information on how GC works in JavaScript.

 ### Closures and GC